andrewrobles/Developen/README.md

 ## Run Application

 1. From project root run `python manage.py runserver`.
-2. Go to `http://localhost:8000/projects/` in your browser to view the Developen applicaion.
+2. Go to `http://localhost:8000/projects/` in your browser to view the Developen application.
-3. The administrator interface is viewable at `http://localhost:8000/admin/`
+3. The administrator interface is viewable at `http://localhost:8000/admin/`.

 ## Development Practices